 The bottom pair of bars show male and female LE for the 1940 - 59 birth cohort broken down by the numbers of weeks when the population can expect to have various average amounts of leisure time, defined as the sum of active leisure, e.g. playing sports, passive leisure - e.g. watching TV or movies, and socializing, e.g. dining out with family or friends.
 We take as our main cut point at least 6 hours a day - averaged over both weekdays and weekends.
-In other words, we go week by week, and we count all the days in each given week as having "adequate time" if there is an average over the week of at least 6 hours per day of leisure as just defined.
+In other words, the results are based on a week by week count of when there is an average during the week of at least 6 hours per day of leisure as just defined.
 The bottom pair of bars in Figure 9 shows the resulting breakdown amongst categories of at least six hours of leisure per day, 3 - 6 hours, and less than 3 over their lifetimes.
 In general, things look rather good, with well over half the lifetimes of this cohort spent having "adequate" average weekly leisure (as defined).

 The middle pair of LE bars show the numbers of days over a lifetime spent in families at various family size-adjusted disposable income levels - all expressed as percentages of the median.
-The income data underlying these LifePaths simulations are derived from a variety of sources including the labour force survey, the population census, and personal income tax returns.
-Not surprisingly, most people, once they leave the parental home, can expect to live with incomes above two-thirds of the median.
+The income data underlying these LifePaths simulations are derived from a variety of sources including the labour force